 Between 1697 and 1700 the almost 2000 m² ceiling was painted by Dionís Vidal with the life of San Pedro Mártir on the left, and San Nícolás de Bari on the right.

-Iglesia San Nicólas is one of the greatest examples of coexistence between baroque and gothic architectures and best things to do in Valencia.
+Iglesia San Nicólas is one of the greatest examples of coexistence between baroque and gothic architectures in Valencia.

 I just loved it!!